 Although Walmart has grown to 5000 locations in the US, it could not produce well.
 A few years ago, it started selling organic products such as Morningside organic baby spinach, organic banana, organic milk, etc. Unfortunately, their prices are higher when compared to other stores across America.
 Walmart is continuously deceiving people by claiming low-rate products, while the reality is the opposite.

-The company’s low pricing strategy persistently draws customers to sell subpar products, and people think they are getting discounts.
-In fact, considering Walmart products’ quality, the company is charging more than they need to.
+The company’s low pricing strategy persistently draws customers to sell defective products, and people think they get discounts.
+Considering Walmart products’ quality, the company is charging more than they need to.

 According to the Consumer Reports survey, almost 74% of Walmart customers complain about the national discounter for poor quality meat and poultry.